 Buffy gave a long, calculating look, before saying "Sure."
 Spike grinned.

-Sam felt the sudden urge to kiss Spike, but it was gone as fast as it had come, leaving her shocked.
+Sam felt the sudden urge to kiss Spike, but it went as fast as it had come, leaving her shocked.